Whole Foods just got a whole lot cheaper

 Whole Foods is a whole lot cheaper.

-After completing its $13.7 billion purchase of Whole Foods on Monday, Amazon slashed the prices of dozen of items at all 460 of its new grocery stores.
+After completing its $13.7 billion purchase of Whole Foods on Monday, Amazon slashed the prices of dozens of items at all 460 of its new grocery stores.
 From fresh fish to produce, prices were down across the board.

 CNNMoney checked out its bustling location at Columbus Circle in New York.
 New signage promoted the deal and the lower prices.